sergueik/selenium_java/swd_recorder/README.md

 * Element text (transalted under the hood into XPath `[contains()]` expression).
 * Input for Angular Protractor-specific locators `repeater`, `binding`, `model`, `repeaterRow` etc. (WIP)
 * Element ID (when available)

+#### Automation of Locator Shortening
 Auto-generated locators often become unnecessarily long, e.g. for the facebook logo one may get:
 ```css
 div#blueBarDOMInspector > div._53jh > div.loggedout_menubar_container >
 div.clearfix.loggedout_menubar > div.lfloat._ohe >
 h1 > a > i.fb_logo.img.sp_Mlxwn39jCAE.sx_896ebb
 ```
-Currently SWET does not know a way of shortening them automatically.
+Currently __SWET__ does not have an algorythm for shortening these locators.
 Adding smart locator generators is a work in progress.

-### Compinent Versions
+### Component Versions
-As usual with Selenium, Application only runnable with the matching combination of versions of Selenium jar, browser driver and browsers is used.
+As typical with Selenium, the __SWET__ application only runnable with the matching combination of versions of Selenium jar, browser driver and browser itself is used - making __SWET__ work with the most recent releases of Selenium and browser drivers is not currently a priority.

-Currently supported combination of versions is
+Example of supported version combination is

 |                      |              |
 |----------------------|--------------|